A reader asked:

 If the DMP firm you are talking to charges monthly fees, these reduce the amount that goes to your creditors so the DMP takes longer.

 Talk to StepChange instead!
-They don’t charge anything and the DMP is just the same.
+They don’t charge anything, they do all the dealing with your creditors… the DMP is just the same.
 There are no advantages to paying fees – creditors aren’t more likely to agree to the DMP or to freeze interest.

 2. Other commitments end